MarcusFoelling/PowerShell-Automation-Scripts/README.md

 This repository contains PowerShell scripts designed to automate routine tasks for various software products and hardware vendors.
 Each script is organized by vendor/product category and may include detailed documentation for easy implementation.

+[More details](https://www.businessbytes.de/en/tags/powershell/) about each script can be found on my [website](https://www.businessbytes.de/en/tags/powershell/).

 ## Getting Started

 ### Prerequisites